Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Self-resolving prediction markets}

-\textcite{srinivasan_self-resolving_2023} propose a \textit{self-resolving prediction market} as a way of eliciting and aggregating beliefs, when ground truth is inaccessible.
-In this mechanism, subjects buy or sell an asset \textit{sequentially}, as in an actual market.
-This is opposed to the setting in the Bayesian Market and all other mechanisms, where subjects report simultaneously.
-In both cases however, the trade is controlled by a market maker.
-There is no direct trade, which also makes self-resolving prediction markets a misnomer, as it is more of a sequential Peer-Prediction mechanism than a traditional market.
-The value of the asset is simply determined by the closing price.
+On \textit{self-resolving prediction markets}, respondents buy or sell an asset \textit{sequentially}, as on an actual prediction market \parencite{srinivasan_self-resolving_2023}.
+All trading occurs via a market maker, which also makes self-resolving prediction markets a misnomer, as it is more of a sequential Peer-Prediction mechanism than a traditional market.
+The value of the asset is equal to the closing price.
 The market terminates at any trade with a pre-specified probability.
-Therefore, the duration for which the market is open and the number of trades are pre-specified as a probability distribution.
-Essentially, subjects try to predict the closing value of the asset. \textcite{srinivasan_self-resolving_2023} prove that, if everyone engages in truth-telling, truth-telling is a BNE in approximation.
+Essentially, respondents try to predict the closing value of the asset. \textcite{srinivasan_self-resolving_2023} prove that, if everyone reports truthfully, truth-telling is a BNE in approximation.

-This raises the question: Why not use a conventional market?
-This idea has been put forward (\cite{ahlstrom-vij_self-resolving_2020}, \cite{slamka_secondgeneration_2012}).
-For example, \textcite{ahlstrom-vij_self-resolving_2020} proposes to analyze a market that terminates at a random point in time and where the fundamental value of an asset is the closing price.
-Thus, the idea is similar to the one in \textcite{srinivasan_self-resolving_2023}.
-However, a conventional market where the fundamental value is the future asset price is a bubble without a clear equilibrium strategy.
-This also means that truth-telling is not a equilibrium strategy that stands out in theory. \textcite{ahlstrom-vij_self-resolving_2020} argues however, that in absence of any clear equilibrium strategy, humans might turn to truth-telling after all.
-The author is implicitly assuming that humans tend to treat truth as a focal strategy to begin with.
-To test this hypothesis, the author conducted an empirical study that showed that subjects indeed chose to be truthful.